 Patient Experience

-Receive and review progress reports relating to Patient Experience and the requirements identified in the Commissioning Assurance Framework
+Receive and review progress reports relating to Patient Experience and the emerging themes and trends identified in the performance management of providers and the NWJCC’s escalation processes.

 Ensure that the JCC engages with and co-operates with representatives of Llais as appropriate on ongoing patient engagement or major service change.
 (S.O.
 7.7)